 - 3.3.6.3.
 If using one nock locator, the archer must nock the arrow below and touching the nock locator. - 3.3.6.4.
 If desired, a tied-on nock locator may be used directly above and against the original shrink tube locator that comes on the bow to maintain its position, as a quick or temporary fix. - 3.3.6.5.
 Brass nock locators are prohibited for safety reasons. - 3.3.7.
 The bow must be sight and sight-mark free (riser, cable, string). - 3.3.7.1.
 Solid color tape, paint, or "sharpie" to cover marks may be applied to the face of the sight window at a point starting at the top of the bow's grip and running at least 6"up the face of the sight window towards the top limb.
-Any tape used must be a single piece of tape applied vertically to the face of the sight window are also permitted.
+Any tape used must be a single piece of tape applied vertically to the face of the sight window only.
+Single piece die cut solid color stickers that match the shape of the sight window are also permitted.
 Wrapping tape around the riser is prohibited.
-KENTUCKY: Tape is not allowed at the State Tournament.
-IF a bow has marks on the face of the site window; all archers are encouraged to either apply a die-cut decal, paint, or use an industrial "sharpie" type marker to cover the face of the sight window from the grip extending at least 6" up.
-This will be enforced at all state qualifying and state tournament events. - 3.3.7.2.
+KENTUCKY: Using tape as a mark cover is no longer used in KyNASP tournaments.
+If a bow has marks on the face of the site window; all archers are encouraged to either apply a die-cut decal, paint, or use an industrial "sharpie" type marker to cover the face of the sight window from the grip extending at least 6" up. - 3.3.7.2.
 Camouflage bows may be used, but the face of the sight window must be covered.
 As described in 3.3.7.1.

-3.3.7.3.
-Any tape, paint or sticker used to cover sight marks must remain throughout the competition.
-3.3.7.3.1.
-Archers and coaches should comply with this rule before their flight time.

-3.3.7.3.2.
-If sight marks are discovered the archer or coach will be asked to cover them.
+- 3.3.7.3.
+Any tape, paint or sticker used to cover sight marks must remain throughout the competition. - 3.3.7.3.1.
+Archers and coaches should comply with this rule before their flight time. - 3.3.7.3.2.
+If sight marks are discovered the archer or coach will be asked to cover them. - 3.3.8.

-- 3.3.8.
 The outside and inside of the sight window must be kept free of any raised edges, such as tape, stickers, or logos.
 KENTUCKY: The outside and inside of the sight window will be free of any tape, stickers, or logos even if the raised edges are not prominent.
 All stickers/decals anywhere on the sight window must be removed prior to competition. - 3.3.9.
 The bow must be free of draw stops or stabilizers. - 3.3.10.
 The bowstring and cables may be 'after-market' but of the same approximate length and diameter. - 3.3.11.
 The standard cable guard, cable guard slide (black only), wheel, cam, bearings, riser, and limbs must be original (or original factory replacement) and unmodified, other than the few allowances stated within section 3. - 3.3.12.
 A bow may have the Morrell Manufacturing draw weight gauge mounted on the riser, for determining turns of limb bolts for draw weight setting.